M&A helps European shares sail through Russian jitters

 Asset performance in 2014: link.reuters.com/gap87v

-Today’s European research round-up ($1 = 0.5950 British Pounds) (Additional reporting by Atul Prakash in London; Editing by Catherine Evans/Ruth Pitchford)
+Today’s European research round-up (Additional reporting by Atul Prakash in London; Editing by Catherine Evans)